Browning X-Bolt with Nikon 4-16x BDC rifle Scope in Ground Blind

 I ate a little pumpkin pie and turkey and was excited to get back out in the woods for the evening hunt.
 The rain had stopped and the temperatures were in the thirties so I figured the deer would be out feeding and moving around that evening.

 The bullet really messed him up.
-Including a near 3 inch hole in the opposite side rib cage that knocked all the hair off in about a two inch circle and left about a one inch whole through the hide.
-I was able to locate and recover the bullet in the dirt where it have traveled a good foot and a half through the dirt before stopping.
+Including a nearly 3-inch hole in the opposite side rib cage that knocked all the hair off in about a two inch circle and left about a one inch hole through the hide.
+I was able to locate and recover the bullet in the dirt where it had traveled a good foot and a half through the dirt before stopping.
 The recovered 140g Nosler AccuBond bullet weighs 93 grains.

 2010 Oklahoma Whitetail Buck with X-Bolt 270 WSM